Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Synthetic data vectors

 \subsection{Measurement of IA values in Flagship}

 Here, we derive the \gls{ia} parameters that best describe the samples defined in the previous section.
 First, we measure the \gls{wl}, \gls{gc}, and \gls{ggl} $C_{\ell}$ using the \texttt{Heracles} \citep{Heracles} code.\footnote{\url{https://heracles.readthedocs.io/stable/index.html}} This code allows us to measure angular power spectra by employing discrete data sets, obtained at the galaxies' positions.
 The key ingredients that \texttt{Heracles} needs to compute the angular power spectra are the galaxy positions, the galaxy shears (and their intrinsic ellipticities and shear weights), the visibility map, and the $n(z)$ distribution of sources and lenses.
 The $C_{\ell}$ that \texttt{Heracles} outputs are convolved with the visibility map, so that they have an amplitude proportional to the area covered by the 30\,deg cone in our case, while also accounting for its mask.
 This complicates the computation of the covariance matrix (Sect.~\ref{sec:covariance_matrix}), because it also needs to be convolved with the mask.
-To avoid this, we choose to deconvolve the measured $C_{\ell}$ by dividing their associated correlation function by the correlation function of the mask, and transforming back to harmonic space (Ruiz-Zapatero et al. in preparation).
+To avoid this, we chose to deconvolve the measured $C_{\ell}$ by dividing their associated correlation function by the correlation function of the mask, and transforming back to harmonic space (Ruiz-Zapatero et al. in prep.).
 This approach is similar to the \texttt{PolSpice} methodology \citep{PolSpice}, with the crucial difference that spin-2 fields are transformed with their associated Wigner matrices, as opposed to the opposite spin matrix (as described in \citealt{deconvolve_1, deconvolve_2, deconvolve_3}).
-To make the correlation function of the mask invertible, we multiply it with a logistic function.
-This is equivalent to throwing away scales in singular value decomposition algorithms.
-Nevertheless, we observe that performing this regularisation in configuration space performs better than doing so in harmonic space.
+To make the correlation function of the mask invertible, we set its inverse to zero in scales outside of the mask.
+We applied this regularisation using a smooth logistic function to avoid the ringing when mapping back to harmonic space.
+This approach is equivalent to regularizing small eigen values in singular value decomposition algorithms but using a smooth transition between the regularised and unregularised scales.